ben-rogerson/FlipTrend/README.md

 ## Tests

-- [ ] Add Vitest unit tests for radar chart color function
-- [ ] Add Vitest unit tests for radar chart data function
-- [ ] TODO: Setup Playwright for E2E tests
+- [ ] TODO: Add additional tests to improve coverage
+  - Eg: Test Country switching, Sort switching, Link clicking, It renders, Chart display, Market cap, Score

 ## Performance improvements

 - [x] Used [Tailwind CSS](https://tailwindcss.com/) for styling to ensure minimal css generation from only the used classes.
 - [x] Added [Million.js](https://million.dev/docs/introduction#why-millionjs) to speed up React reconciliation - it removes the React diffing algorithm and directly updates the DOM nodes instead - this benefits my large market list which contains many elements.
-- [x] Added virtualization using [TanStack Virtual](https://tanstack.com/virtual/latest) to improve performance when scrolling through lists.
+- [x] Country picker: Added virtualization using [TanStack Virtual](https://tanstack.com/virtual/latest) to improve performance when scrolling through list.
-  - This avoids rendering all the items at once to allow butter-smooth scrolling and fast page loads.
-  - [ ] Added it to the company list to improve performance when scrolling through the list.
+  - Tradeoff: Had to abandon the built in filtering support from the [cmdk](https://cmdk.paco.me/) package and add my own.
+- [x] Company list: Added custom virtualization using intersection observer.
   - Tradeoff: Say goodbye to browser based "Find" (⌘F).
-  - [x] Added it to the country picker to improve performance when scrolling through the list.
-    - There was lag when searching/opening the country list in the combobox dropdown.
-    - Added virtualization to only render the visible items in the list.
-    - Tradeoff: Had to abandon the built in filtering support from the [cmdk](https://cmdk.paco.me/) package and add my own.
-- [ ] Reduced re-rendering by using `React.memo` and `useMemo` to prevent unnecessary re-renders.
 - [x] Used the [Web Vitals Extension](https://github.com/GoogleChrome/web-vitals-extension) to assess page load performance and improve metrics throughout development.
 - [x] Used [Lighthouse](https://chromewebstore.google.com/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) in the Chrome developer tools to improve desktop performance score from 99 to 100.
 - [x] Added `<link rel="preconnect" href="https://simplywall.st" crossorigin />` to the head of the document to reduce the time taken to connect to the API.